"San Onofre is a Disaster Waiting to Happen"

 Risks of Nuclear Waste Stored at San Onofre

-A primary focus of the Samuel Lawrence Foundation is the environmental threat arising from nuclear waste at San Onofre.
+A primary focus of the Samuel Lawrence Foundation is the environmental threat arising from 3.6 million pounds of nuclear waste at San Onofre State Beach.

 Time is not on our side

-Nuclear waste is the most deadly waste on the planet
+• Nuclear waste is the most deadly poison on the planet

-Thin metal canisters (5/8") metal canisters are prone to corrosion and cracking
+• Thin-metal canisters (5/8") are prone to corrosion and through-wall cracking in about 20 years.

 Worst possible storage location